 If you're interested in adopting any SGSR dog, please read about our Adoption Process and fill out an Adoption Application.
 Visit our website for more information, including Frequently Asked Questions.

-I am being fostered in Knoxville, TN.
-If you think I would be the perfect fit for you, please contact your adoption coordinator.
-If you don't have an adoption coordinator then please fill out an application at southeastgermanshepherdres
+I am being fostered in Jonesborough, TN.
+If you think I would be the perfect fit for you, please contact your adoption coordinator or fill out an application to potentially adopt me

 Our adoption process consists of a telephone interview, a call to your veterinarian and a home visit.
 If you have any questions about the adoption process please contact firstname.lastname@example.org .

 Your message has been sent to Southeast German Shepherd Rescue.